Congo to reassess U.N. withdrawal plan after deadly protests | Law-Order

 Congo to reassess U.N. withdrawal plan after deadly protests

-Frustrations against MONUSCO were stoked by a recent resurge in clashes between local troops and the M23 rebel group in eastern Congo that have displaced thousands.
+Frustrations against the mission were stoked by the recent resurgence of the M23 rebel group, which has displaced thousands.
 Attacks by militants linked to Islamic State have also continued despite a year-long state of emergency and joint operations against them by the Congolese and Ugandan armies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)